tensorflow/docs/site/en/install/pip.md

     you need those libraries, you will have to use TensorFlow with x86 emulation and Rosetta.

-    Currently, there is no official GPU support for running TensorFlow on MacOS.
-The following instructions are for running on the CPU.
+    Currently there is no official GPU support for running TensorFlow on MacOS.
+The following is instructions are for running on CPU.

-    ### 1. Check Python version
+    ### 2. Check Python version

     Check if your Python environment is already configured: